 The owner of a registered trademark may rely on its exclusive right to bring action against infringers.
-The law states that a trademark owner can:
+A trademark owner can:

-- use the trademark;
+- use the trademark:

+- · characterise services; and

-- affix the trademark on goods;
+- affix the trademark on:

-- characterise services;
+- o goods;

-- affix the trademark on covers and packaging of the goods, writing paper, invoices, price lists, notices, advertisements and any other printed material, electronic or audiovisual or social media; and
+- covers and packaging of the goods, writing paper, invoices, price lists, notices, advertisements and any other printed material, or electronic, audiovisual or social media; and

-- affix the trademark on goods or packaging intended exclusively for export.
+- o goods or packaging intended exclusively for export.

-The owner of a registered trademark may respectively prohibit any third party from doing any of the above, to the extent that:
+The owner of a registered trademark may prohibit any third party from doing any of the above if:

-- the sign used by the third party and the goods or services at issue are identical with those of the trademark owner;

-- risk of confusion is created; or

-- risk of dilution is created.
+- the sign used by the third party and the goods or services at issue are identical to those of the trademark owner; or - risk of confusion or dilution is created.